Cuttack: Healthcare

 Cuttack is the healthcare hub of Odisha.
 Millions of people from different parts of Odisha and other states throng to the city with the hope of better medical facilities.
-Shri Ramachandra Bhanj Medical College (SCBMCH), the largest medical college of the state is located in Cuttack.
+Shri Ramachandra Bhanj Medical College (SCBMCH), the largest medical college of the state, is located in Cuttack.
 The Acharya Harihar Regional Cancer Centre (AHRCC), the only one of its kind in Eastern India, carries out high-end research and treatment in cancer.
 The Regional Spinal Injury Centre (RSIC) is also situated in the S.C.B.
-Medical College Campus which provides rehabilitation measures to persons with disabilities especially spinal injury.
+Medical College Campus, which provides rehabilitation measures to persons with disabilities, especially spinal injuries.
 Swami Vivekananda National Institute of Rehabilitation Training and Research (SVNIRTAR) is the most prestigious institution in the field of rehabilitation located at Olatpur, 30 km from Cuttack.
-Sardar Vallabhbhai Patel PG Institute of Paediatrics (SVPPIG), popularly known as Sishu Bhawan is an annex hospital of SCBMCH.
+Sardar Vallabhbhai Patel PG Institute of Paediatrics (SVPPIG), popularly known as Sishu Bhawan, is an annex hospital of SCBMCH.
 It is the largest hospital of its kind in eastern India.
-Leprosy Home and Hospital near Nuabazar is over 100 years old and is still serving the people.
+Leprosy Home and Hospital near Nuabazar is over 100 years old and is still serving patients.

-Major hospitals in and around Cuttack are District Headquarters Hospital (City Hospital), Shanti Memorial Hospital, HCG Panda Cancer Hospital, Ashwini Hospital, Sun Hospital, Sabarmati General Hospital, Dr. Agarwal's Eye Hospital, Heritage Healthcare Hospital, Rotary Eye Hospital and Melvin Jones Lion's Eye Hospital among others.
+Major hospitals in and around Cuttack are District Headquarters Hospital (City Hospital), Shanti Memorial Hospital, HCG Panda Cancer Hospital, Ashwini Hospital, Sun Hospital, Sabarmati General Hospital, Dr. Agarwal's Eye Hospital, Heritage Healthcare Hospital, Dr. Chhirolya’s Nilakantha Brain Clinic, Rotary Eye Hospital, and Melvin Jones Lion's Eye Hospital, among others.